 From a real estate market point of view, the Project appears to be well positioned in a market characterized by strong fundamentals.
-Over the last ten years, vacancy rates have typically stayed below 4% in the multi-family rental market, despite a steady stream of deliveries.
+Over the last ten years, vacancy rates have typically remained around 4% in the multifamily rental market, despite a steady stream of new unit deliveries.
 In the last 12 months, there have been considerably more deliveries than on average over the last 10 years, but even those new projects have shown good absorption characteristics, despite the COVID-19 pandemic.

-When looking at the 55+ product in particular, two similar projects in the Town have very recently been delivered and have shown positive leasing trends, again despite the pandemic.
-The Project has many amenities, including very strong local shopping amenities, and is priced competitively to the comparables.
+When looking at comparable properties, two similar projects in the Town have very recently been delivered and have shown positive leasing trends, again despite the pandemic.
+The Project has many amenities and is priced competitively.
 The Project also contains very attractively priced "affordable" units that should immediately be absorbed.
-We therefore conclude that the marketdata appear to support the Project's success.
+We therefore conclude that the market data appear to support the Project's success.